kubernetes/enhancements/keps/sig-storage/1847-autoremove-statefulset-pvcs/README.md

 ## Design Details

-### Volume reclaim policy for the StatefulSet created PVCs
+### Volume delete policy for the StatefulSet created PVCs

 When a statefulset spec has a `VolumeClaimTemplate`, PVCs are dynamically created using a static naming scheme.
-A new field named `PersistentVolumeClaimReclaimPolicy` of the type `StatefulSetPersistentVolumeClaimReclaimPolicy` will be added to the StatefulSet.
+A new field named `PersistentVolumeClaimDeletePolicy` of the type `StatefulSetPersistentVolumeClaimDeletePolicy` will be added to the StatefulSet.
 This field will represent the user indication on whether the associated PVCs can be automatically deleted or not.
 The default policy would be `Retain`.

-If `PersistentVolumeClaimReclaimPolicy` is set to `RemoveOnScaledown`, Pod is set as the owner of the PVCs created from the `VolumeClaimTemplates` just before the scale down is performed by the statefulset controller.
+If `PersistentVolumeClaimDeletePolicy` is set to `RemoveOnScaledown`, Pod is set as the owner of the PVCs created from the `VolumeClaimTemplates` just before the scale down is performed by the statefulset controller.
 When a Pod is deleted, the PVC owned by the Pod is also deleted.
 When `RemoveOnScaledown` policy is set and the Statefulset gets deleted the PVCs also will get deleted